efoundationboard/gadget-library/protocol.md

 M->S : {?A#1}
 M<-S : {=A#1#47}
 ```
-read #9 on digial channel(a.k.a a button or proximity switch), got value 1
+read #9 on digial channel(e.g a button or proximity switch), got value 1
 ```
 M->S : {?D#9}
 M<-S : {=D#9#1}